 16 yeas ago when iTunes debuted, it was merely targeting at music as a music manager to help iTunes users to rip, mix, and burn their collections.
 Through all these years, iTunes has been revamped repeatedly by introducing more powerful and complex functions and integrations, making it a complete media solution and platform where we can not only listen to music, watch movies, read books, but also backup data and do other tasks as well.

-No matter you are new to iTunes or use it a lot everyday, you are suggested to take a look at these top 10 useful iTunes tips and tricks, mainly including some frequently asked questions and hidden features, which will definitely help you master and use iTunes more easily and effectively.
+No matter you are new to iTunes or use it a lot everyday, you are suggested to take a look at these top 10 useful iTunes tips and tricks.
+They include some frequently asked questions and hidden features, which will definitely help you master and use iTunes more easily and effectively.

 Since iTunes 12, Apple has hidden the left playlist sidebar when you use iTunes.
 To make it reappear, simply select the Playlists options at the top of the screen and it will then appear on the left.
 If your playlists are already showing and you want to hide them from the sidebar, just place your cursor to the right of the Playlists title to make Hide appear and then click it.